garrellmacarilay/personal-portfolio/README.md

 ---

 ### 🪪 Certificates
-This section features verified certifications that reflect my dedication to continuous learning and growth.
+This section features with verified certifications that reflect my dedication to continuous learning and growth.
-It includes achievements from platforms like **Udemy**, **Coursera**, and **DICT**
+It includes achievements from platforms like **Udemy**, **Coursera**, and **DICT**.
 Each certificate represents a milestone that broadens my technical and professional perspective.

 ---